 He was saying, “You can’t be on both sides, you have to pick one.”
 So for the Christians who are claiming we have a good heart and a bad heart, this makes no sense at all.
 It’s called double-talk and it’s rampant in our churches.
 It keeps the gospel unclear, our churches cliquey, and allows self-centered people to compare their “low” level of sin to other’s “high” level–as if God grades us on a curve.
 He does not!

 When something has become obsolete it’s because it’s now useless–something better has replaced it.
 What Jesus did at the Cross created something better than attempting to follow 613 laws and commands from Moses.
-The old covenant law and commands don’t stop at just ten, and nobody could follow them perfectly even though they promised to!
-(See Exodus 19:8, Romans 3:20, 4:15, Galatians 2:16, Galatians 3:11).
+The Old Covenant law and commands don’t stop at just ten, and nobody could follow them perfectly even though they promised to!
+(See Exodus 19:8, Romans 3:20, 4:15, Galatians 2:16, 3:11).
 The first Promise Keepers convention was a bust!
-The law is an all or nothing proposition! (see James 2:10, Galatians 3:10).
-Therefore, a mediator brought in a new covenant.
+The Law is an all or nothing proposition!
+(See James 2:10, Galatians 3:10).
+Therefore, a mediator brought in a New Covenant.
 One that is much, much better:

 “Christ is the mediator of a new covenant” (see Hebrews 9:15)

-As for the Mosaic Law, the old covenant–which includes the ten commandments–it also is of no use for any believer in Christ (Romans 7:4, Galatians 2:19).
-That sentence will upset a lot of legalist demonic spirits, but I don’t care, it’s the truth.
+As for the Mosaic Law, the Old Covenant–which includes the Ten Commandments–it also is of no use for any believer in Christ because our spirits are already righteous (Romans 7:4, Galatians 2:19, 1 Timothy 1:9).
+That sentence will upset a lot of legalistic demonic spirits, but I don’t care, it’s the truth.

 We Christians live by a new way of morals, ethics, right from wrong, and freedom, and we get these things from…God’s own Spirit living in our hearts!
 God’s own Spirit leading us, counseling us, discipling us, and keeping us free!
 Check it out!